Site Characterization with a Solutions-Focused Approach

 About The Author

-Seth Pitkin has more than 30 years of intensive experience investigating subsurface contamination, particularly chlorinated solvent DNAPLs.
+Seth Pitkin no longer works at Cascade.
+Mr Pitkin has more than 30 years of intensive experience investigating subsurface contamination, particularly chlorinated solvent DNAPLs.
 He is a leading expert on High Resolution Site Characterization and has developed a training course for the U.S. EPA, which he delivers in the EPA Regional Offices around the country.
 He has also developed and taught training courses on investigation of DNAPL sites.
 Seth has been and continues to be, a participant in the University Consortium for Field-Focused Groundwater Research (formerly the University Consortium for Solvents-in-Groundwater Research).
 He has also commercialized technologies developed at the Universities of Waterloo and Guelph, including the WATERLOO Profiler and COREDFN™, an approach to assessing the extent of diffusion of contaminant mass into the primary porosity of fractured bedrock systems.